evandeist/evandeist.github.io/docs/_projects/project_gyrofighter.md

 An Asteroids-like game, with a twist!
 This mobile game requires the player to physically tilt their device to maneuver the ship.
 It's a simple and intuitive control scheme, but quite difficult to master!
 The gyro can be "recalibrated" by tapping the button in the bottom left.

-This app was developed in collaboration the excellent @brysonfoye.
+This app was developed in collaboration with @brysonfoye.
-It was the final project for a handheld programming course (CMSC436), and is written in the Swift language.
+It was the final project for our handheld programming course (CMSC436), and is written in Swift.